Menu

 While we offer a hassle-free 30-day return policy, we cannot guarantee the manufacturer will honor a warranty on the devices we sell based on the nature of our services.
 However, in the case of Google Pixels, Calyx Institute claims that Google will continue to honor their warranty even with CalyxOS installed.

-"Special order" aka "back order" typically requires 7 additional days to receive.
-If you see a device that is special order, select Request This Item and we will initiate the order through our supply chain.
+Back ordered products typically requires 7 additional days to receive.
+If you see a device that is labeled "Back Order", select Request This Item and we will initiate the order through our supply chain.
 You will be notify when the item is in stock and ready to purchase.

 Account & Payments